6 plus-size lingerie brands that are showing curvy girls some serious love

-Frustrated with the lack of supportive, well-fitting, playful lingerie options available out there, I reached out to three plus-size lingerie brands to see how they’ve been tackling the technical fit and style issues prevalent in the industry and included some of the best options to shop.
+Frustrated with the lack of supportive, well-fitting, playful lingerie options available out there, I reached out to a few plus-size lingerie brands to see how they’ve been tackling the technical fit and style issues prevalent in the industry and included some of the best options to shop.

 Sometimes brands struggle with offering plus-size lingerie simply because the design process is so technical, time-consuming, and expensive.
 Prototypes are typically made in a sample size—typically size small or medium, or dress sizes 4 or 6—then computerized tools calculate measurements for other sizes.
 It’s almost like playing a game of telephone.
 If plus-size clothing is so far removed from the straight-size prototype, then we can’t expect the nuance of fit to be communicated clearly.